 "web_accessible_resources": [ "images/my-image.png" ]

-<img> elements.
+src attribute points to the images.
 The images are packaged with the extension, and for the web page to be able to load them, they must be made web accessible.

 web_accessible_resources key lists all packaged resources that you want to make available to web pages in this way.
 You specify them as paths relative to the manifest.json file.

 Note that content scripts don't need to be listed as web accessible resources.